Sotejaswini/License-Plate-Recognition-Using-YOLOv11-Optimized-OCR-Techniques/README.md

 - Lack of transformer-based models limits sequence modeling accuracy.
 - GPU interruptions during training constrained scalability.

-## Future Work

-- Expand the dataset with public contributions for broader edge-case coverage.
-- Upgrade to paid GPU resources for extended training.
-- Integrate lightweight transformer models (e.g., DistilBERT) for improved recognition.
-- Develop a mobile app for on-the-go recognition.
-- Add multi-lingual support for regional scripts.
-- Deploy OLPRS in live traffic systems for real-world validation.

 ## License

 This project is licensed under the MIT License.